Silver5005/PCA_in_Python/README.md

 tech and or DOW industries, which is where the data was pulled. (top 5 holdings of QQQ, top 5 of DIA.)

 PCA allows for us to reduce the number of dimensions we are working with, which when dealing with financial data can often be extremely bountiful (curse of dimensionality).
-This allows for easier visualization, understanding, computation, and intuition.
+This allows for easier visualization, computation, and intuition.

 We could further pair this with K means clustering as a way to cluster and classify our factor exposures, and we could try to classify any new data as one risk exposure or the other.